 James immersed himself in horseracing from the earliest possible age.
 He rode his first point-to-point winner at the minimum age of sixteen and followed this with several more winners in point-to-points and under National Hunt rules as an amateur jockey.
 He also trained numerous point-to-point winners whilst studying for his veterinary degree.

 In 2004, James graduated from Glasgow University as a fully qualified veterinary surgeon.
 After two years honing his veterinary skills in mixed practice in Cumbria, James then spent the next six seasons assisting the hugely successful flat trainer Mark Johnston as senior veterinary surgeon looking after the winners of over 1,000 races including Group One winners Lady Jane Digby, Jukebox Jury, Awzaan, Nahoodh and Kirklees.

 With his invaluable experience, knowledge and expertise, James couldn’t be better qualified for training.
 James says: “Whilst being a vet is not an essential requirement for becoming a successful racehorse trainer, it is a significant advantage.
 To be able to understand the anatomy and physiology of the horse and to diagnose injuries quickly and accurately enables me to treat them safely and effectively, thereby ensuring a full but rapid return to the racecourse”.

-James and Lucinda moved down to Newmarket and took out a training licence in October 2011.
-However, things changed when James was approached to train privately for Rabbah Bloodstock and they haven’t looked back since.
+James and Lucinda moved down to Newmarket, took out a training licence in October 2011 and they haven’t looked back since.
 James sent out his first runner in December and his first winner was Saeed Manana’s Dark Falcon who was guided home by Kieren Fallon in a maiden at Southwell on 22nd December 2011.